» FAQ's on Malaysia

 This is very interesting in terms of trying to learn what language to speak.
 Many people in Malaysia speak English, so getting around big towns or tourist areas is easy.
 After that, though they won't fully admit it, things are broken up into cultural areas.

-In other words go to Chinatown and it's chinese that's mainly spoken.
-Little India and Hindi/English is prevalent.
+In other words go to Chinatown and it's Chinese that's mainly spoken.
+Little India and Tamil/English is prevalent.
 Then add in some Malay and you'll be hard pressed at just finding one dominant language.

 I found ordering a black coffee in different areas of Kuala Lumpur to be a linguistic challenge.
-I needed Hindi in an Indian cafe, and even then regional hindi differs greatly.
-Then Mandarin in chinese cafes, and finally Malay or a mix of Malay and English in Malaysia cafe's.
+I needed Tamil in an Indian cafe rather than Hindi.
+Then Mandarin in Chinese cafes and finally Malay or a mix of Malay and English in Malaysian cafes.

 Do watch out for crazy tour prices.